Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 The robot sensor input is again the linear acceleration for the forward/backward and left/right axis from the accelerometer, and the angular velocity around the upright axis received by the gyrometer.
 Instead of using the absolute position of the robot received via its pitch and roll angles from the \gls{IMU} as in the preliminary study~\citep{ScheunemannSalgeEtAl-19}, we now input the speed of the two servos.
 This allows us to directly couple the output of the controller changing the servo speed and the actual measured servo speed.

 We wanted both robots to behave similarly at the beginning of the two conditions, to avoid the formation of very different first impressions.
 For example, one robot starting off smooth and slow, and the other accelerating very fast and bumping into the wall may form a first impression in the participant which influences their overall responses.
 Therefore, we tweaked the starting weights of the network of the intrinsically motivated robot by hand.
 As there is direct coupling between the servo speed readings and the controller output, i.e., the set speed for the servos, the weights were set in such a way that a reading on the left servo would amplify the output for the left servo, and vice versa.
-This way we could create a slow-pace forward movement for the first few seconds, which looks similar to the reactive baseline robot\footnote{An example of the two conditions in one session: \url{https://youtu.be/MchChhhNmkc}.}.
+This way we could create a slow-pace forward movement for the first few seconds, which looks similar to the reactive baseline robot.
+An example video of the two conditions of one session accompanies the article~\citep[see][]{supp-video}.
+As seen in the video, the resulting two robot behaviors look overall very similar and are hard to distinguish visually.
+We believe this is a strength of the experimental set-up, as it allows us to rule out other, incidental reasons for the observed change in human perception.
+This makes it more likely that it is the adaptation to stimuli received by the robot, driven by TiPI maximization, that is responsible for the differences in human perception.

-We decided to present both conditions to the participants since this helps us to understand if participants perceive one robot, e.g., as more warm than the other robot~(cf.~\autoref{sec:study:measures}.
-This means the \emph{robot behavior generation} is an independent within-subject variable, meaning all participants are exposed to both of its conditions.
-In \autoref{sec:data_analysis} we discuss that we employed two sample location tests for matched pairs.
-To use this test on the conditions independently of their order, we have to avoid interaction effects between the behavior generation and their presented order.
-Therefore, the two conditions are presented in a randomized but counterbalanced order to the participants.
-This means we presented the \COND{ADA} condition as the first condition to twelve participants and the other twelve participants interacted first with the robot in the \COND{balanced-REA} condition.
-Subsection~\ref{sec:data_preparation} shows that this strategy was successful and there was no evidence for interaction effects.

-The participants interacted with the robot for \SI{5}{\minute} in each condition and they were given a questionnaire after each interaction.
-Details are discussed in \autoref{sec:study:procedure}.